Email templates for engagement surveys

 Team,

-• It is short – it takes 6 minutes to complete.
+• They survey is short: It takes around 6 minutes to complete.

-• It is safe - conducted and controlled by a third party (15Five) to ensure trust and 100% confidentiality – no individual results will be available to anyone here (not even me), so please be honest and candid.
+• It is safe: Surveys are conducted and controlled by 15Five to ensure trust and 100% confidentiality – no individual results will be available to anyone here (not even me), so please be honest and candid.

 Thank you for your willingness to give us your input and help us all have a more engaged experience at work.